grant-mullinax/schedulo/artifacts/architecture.md

 	* Calendar with event information

 # Error Processing
+Error handling is often treated as a coding-convention-level issue, if it's treated at all.
+But because it has systemwide implications, it is best treated at the architectural level.
+Examples in Code Complete excerpt Dr. H posted

 # Fault Tolerance
+Fault tolerance is a collection of techniques that increase a system's reliability by detecting errors, recovering from them if possible, and containing their bad effects if not.
+Examples in Code Complete excerpt Dr. H posted

 # Architectural Feasibility
 Feasibility can be tested through the virtual Android device that Android Studio provides for testing.